ralphbailey/Qakbot-triage/README.md

 ## Findings and Analysis

-In our pcap we see the initial GET request of **4444444.png**, Figure 1.
+To start, we see the initial GET request of **4444444.png**, Figure 1.
 We can see the **User-Agent** is candyshop, Figure 2.
 In Figure 3 is the host of **centre-de-conduite-roannais.com** and finally in Figure 4 is an **HTTP Code** of 200, showing a successful connection.

 ![get2](https://i.imgur.com/ElARXrD.png)